Kerala Christian outfits object to titles, filmmaker says no change

-While a section of Christian community in Kerala, including the influential Catholic Church, has alleged that titles of two upcoming Malayalam films directed by Nadirshah insult Christ and have sought renaming them, the filmmaker has refused to change the titles, even as he agreed to drop the tag-line of one.
+While a section of Christian community in Kerala, including the influential Catholic Church, has alleged that titles of two upcoming Malayalam films directed by Nadirshah insult Christ and have sought renaming them, the filmmaker has refused to change the titles, even as he agreed to drop the tag-line of one of the films.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines